 The Mechanical Fuel Pump

-Traditionally, all fuel pumps were always mechanical.
-This means that they operate through a system that runs off of the rotation of the engine itself.
-A mechanical fuel pump resembles a diaphragm.
-It uses the pumping action of that diaphragm shape to create low pressure (10 to 15 psi) and transport fuel from the gas tank to the carburetor..
-This action resembled that of a piston.
+The granddad of the industry is the mechanical pump.
+A mechanical fuel pump most always resembles a diaphragm.
+It uses the pumping action of that diaphragm shape to create low pressure of between 10 and 15 per square inch (psi) and transport fuel from the gas tank to the carburetor.
+This action resembles that of a piston.

 Mechanical fuel pumps are located on a mount outside of the fuel tank itself and, in general, are less likely to malfunction than electronic fuel pumps.
-The most common malfunction of mechanical fuel pumps comes when the diaphragm inside the pump splits, disturbing the pressure balance of the pump.
+The most common malfunction of mechanical fuel pumps occurs when the diaphragm inside the pump splits, disturbing the pressure balance and sending the fuel into a carburetor float bowl.
 The other cause for mechanical fuel pump malfunction is high heat created from both the engine and the air outside turning the fuel to vapor.
-This prevents the pump from operating since it is designed to handle liquid only.
+This prevents the pump from operating, because it is designed to handle liquid only.

 The Electronic Fuel Pump

-Though the mechanical fuel pumping system was always sufficient for carburetor-based fuel systems, eventually vehicle manufacturers moved past the use of carburetors in favor of a more advanced fuel injection system..
-Though the fuel pump itself is still necessary, the mechanical pump can not generate the level of pressure needed to work with fuel injection engines.
-Therefore, a new system which delivers fuel under high pressure (40 to 60 psi) was created.
+Although the mechanical fuel pumping system was always sufficient for carburetor-based fuel systems, eventually vehicle manufacturers moved past the use of carburetors in favor of a more advanced fuel injection system.
+Although the fuel pump itself is still necessary, the mechanical pump cannot generate the level of pressure needed to work with fuel injection engines.
+Therefore, a new system that delivers gas or diesel under high pressure, such as between 40 and 60 psi, was created.
 This system is what is known as an electronic fuel pump.

-Nowadays, most vehicles use an electronic fuel pump,, which is located within the gas tank itself, to deliver fuel to the engine.
-However, there are far more inherent issues with electronic fuel pumps.
-The electronic system works by spraying a fine mist of fuel inside the engine’s chambers and is operated through a computer control system rather than a mechanical one.
-As a result, both issues with the pump itself as well as the computer used to operate it can lead to vehicle and fuel pump malfunction.
+Nowadays, most vehicles use an electronic fuel pump, which is located within the gas tank itself, to deliver gas or diesel.
+There are far more inherent issues with electronic fuel pumps.
+The electronic system works by spraying a fine mist of fuel inside the engine's chambers and is operated through a computer control system rather than a mechanical one.
+As a result, both issues with the pump itself as well as the computer used to operate it can lead to malfunction and breakdown.

-- It creates the proper amount of pressure (low or high) to ensure that the right amount of fuel will be delivered to the engine, regardless of external conditions.
+- It creates the proper amount of pressure to ensure that the right amount of fuel will be delivered to the engine, regardless of external conditions.

 Therefore, malfunctions in the fuel pump can result from an issue in either one of these processes.
 Let's take a look at the common signs of these problems.